NBA has ‘no plans’ to pause season, Silver tells ESPN

 Silver, in an interview with ESPN, said the league has examined multiple options but does not yet see a reason to stop play.
-Through Tuesday afternoon, at least 82 players from 20 teams were believed to be in the protocols, though those numbers tend to change almost on an hourly basis.
+Through early Tuesday evening, at least 84 players from 20 teams – not including some coaches and staffers – were believed to be in the protocols, though those numbers tend to change almost on an hourly basis.
+The count is largely based on what teams have disclosed on their most recent injury report.

 ”Frankly, we’re having trouble coming up with what the logic would be behind pausing right now,” Silver said. ”As we look through these cases literally ripping through the country right now, putting aside the rest of the world, I think we’re finding ourselves where we sort of knew we were going to get to for the past several months – and that is that this virus will not be eradicated and we’re going to have to learn to live with it.
 That’s what we’re experiencing in the league right now.”